-- Training provided after the election period and at the beginning of your term as Officer. - Ongoing development opportunities throughout the year. - Support from full-time staff from the Students' Union committed specifically to supporting Faculty Officers, and your GSU Officers. - Your Lecturers, Programme Leaders, and other University staff will also assist you in achieving your duties.
+- Training provided during the election period and at the beginning of your term as Officer. - Ongoing development opportunities throughout the year. - Support from full-time staff from the Students' Union committed specifically to supporting Faculty Officers, and your Vice President Education.

+Your lecturers, Programme Leaders, and other University staff will also assist you in achieving your duties.